emilianvrd/Maneuvers/Flourishes.md

 1 action\
 You grace your allies' mind, boosting their mental defenses and healing their wounds.
 Each target of your choice within 6m of you regains 3d10 Hit Points when you cast the spell and gains a +2 status bonus to saves against mental effects for 1 minute.
 You can use this Flourish three times per day.

+### Spellstrike
+Spell\
+2 actions\
+Your have learnd how to channel magic into you strikes.
+You expend a use of a different Flourish that requires you to make a spell attack and make an Strike.
+Your spell is coupled with your attack, using your attack roll result to determine the effects of both the Strike and the Flourish.

+You can use this Flourish three times per day.

 ### Sunbeam
 Blinded, Light, Radiant, Spell\
 2 actions\
 A beam of brilliant light flashes out from your hand in a 2m wide, 24m long line.
 Each creature in the line must make a Constitution saving throw.
 On a failed save, a creature takes 5d8 radiant damage and is dazzled until the start of your next turn.
 On a successful save, it takes half as much damage and isn’t dazzled by this spell.

 This spell dispels any darkness in its area that was created by a spell.

+You can use this Flourish three times per day.

 ### Sunburst
 Blinded, Light, Radiant, Spell\